apache/polaris/CONTRIBUTING.md

 4. What did you expect to see?
 5. What did you see instead?

-Troubleshooting questions should be posted on [dev mailing list](https://lists.apache.org/list.html?dev@polaris.apache.org) instead of the issue tracker.
+Troubleshooting questions should be posted on [dev mailing list](mailto:dev@polaris.apache.org) (you can [subscribe](mailto:dev-subscribe@polaris.apache.org)) instead of the issue tracker.
 Maintainers and community members will answer your questions there or ask you to file an issue if you’ve encountered a bug.

 ### How to suggest a feature or enhancement